-Within the SOLID ecosystem, you decide where your data is storedInstall Solid Pod to store the photos you have, the comments you write, the contacts in your address book, the calendar events, the number of kilometers you travel each day from your exercise application.
-They are all stored in your Solid POD.
+Within the SOLID ecosystem, you you decide where your data is storedInstall Solid Pod to store the photos you have, the comments you write, the contacts in your address book, the calendar events, the number of kilometers you travel each day from your exercise application.
+All are stored in your Solid POD.

 How to install Solid Pod?

-YOUR POD IS YOUR PRIVATE PERSONAL STORAGE KEY
+YOUR POD IS YOUR PERSONAL PRIVATE STORAGE KEY

 YOUR SOLID POD PROVIDES YOUR IDENTITY

 To prove ownership of your data, you need a way to identify yourself.
 Instead of relying on a third party, you can use your Solid POD to say who you are.
 So no more "Sign in with X" or "Sign in with Y" on the Web, just "Sign in with X".
 "Login with your own Solid POD" .

 "The web, as I had imagined it, we haven't seen it yet.
 The future is still much bigger than the past." - Tim Berners.

 Solid is the technology behind a movement, led by Sir Tim Berners-Lee to turn the web back to its original vision.
 To understand the 'why' of Solid, it is important to understand the phases of a web page and how it deviates from Sir Tim's original and inspiring vision.